-Judicial Review and Regulatory
+Judicial Review & Regulatory

-Dr Keith Lomax qualified as a solicitor in 1988 and specialises in line with his long standing commitment to human rights and public law challenges.
+Our specialist service includes Dr Keith Lomax who qualified as a solicitor in 1988 and has a long-standing commitment to human rights and public law challenges.
 For over 30 years he has been challenging public authorities for people who feel that their rights have been violated.